habanerohq/ruby-style-guide/README.md

   ```

 * <a name="spaces-around-equals"></a>
-  Avoid spaces around the `=` operator when assigning default values to method
+  Do not use spaces around the `=` operator when assigning default values to method
   parameters:
 <sup>[[link](#spaces-around-equals)]</sup>